 Determining a person’s disability eligibility after application is a long process that involves a series of interviews and bulky paperwork.
 Some applications last for up to 120 days.
 The quickest way to succeed is to hire an experienced lawyer.

 A skilled Social Security disability lawyer can help you with the paperwork, but more importantly, provide proper representation.
 Someone who is well-versed in the disability application process like those at Jan Dils Attorneys at Law can smooth out any issues that might prolong the wait for your well-deserved benefits.
 In case your initial application has been denied, they can also help you make an appeal.

-If you have additional questions about Social Security Disability benefits, contact Jan Dils Attorneys at Law at 877.526.3457 for an expert consultation.
+If you have additional questions about Social Security Disability benefits, call Jan Dils Attorneys at Law for an expert consultation.
 We have an experienced team of disability attorneys, and one of our representatives will be happy to answer your questions.
 If you’d prefer to contact us online, please fill out this form and we will respond to you shortly.
-If you have additional questions about Social Security Disability benefits, contact Jan Dils Attorneys at Law at 877.526.3457 for an expert consultation.
-We have an experienced team of disability attorneys, and one of our representatives will be happy to answer your questions.
+You can even take our SSDI eligibility quiz to learn if qualify.